mqnc/ometa-cpp/readme.md

 * no left recursion
 * Proper-feelingness probably comes at the cost of performance.
 * Development in this template jungle is a hell of torture and despair, error messages by the compiler span pages and are mostly not helpful.
 * Judging from experience, I will probably lose interest in this project soon and then it's no longer maintained.
-But at this point, it is probably complete and free of bugs 😌.
+But at that point, it is probably complete and free of bugs 😌.

 ## Usage